Redundancy & Dismissal

 There must be sufficient notice given to employees of the likelihood of redundancy, to allow time for alternative employment to be investigated.
 Failure to observe this requirement could result in employers suffering penalties at a later date.

-The law that applies to redundancy is rigid and can be difficult to apply in reality, especially in a commercial environment.
 It is vital that if you are concerned about the impact redundancy could have on you or your organisation that you speak to experienced legal advisors who can give practical advice and guidance to address your worries.

 Sherwin O’Riordan is a leading commercial law firm that offers comprehensive legal services to both employers and employees, to help them navigate the complex field of employment law.
 If you are concerned about how the laws governing redundancy apply to you or your business, please contact our team today.
 We can help with a range of employment law services including discrimination & equality issues and settlement agreements.